AP source: Linebacker Manti Te'o agrees to deal with Saints

 The agreement was first reported by ESPN.

-Last season, an Achilles injury limited Te'o to three games.
+Last season, an Achilles injury limited The 6-foot-1, 241-pound Te'o to three games.

 In New Orleans, Te'o will work with linebackers coach Mike Nolan, who held the same post with the Chargers two seasons ago.
 Te'o had his most productive NFL season in 2015, making 83 total tackles in 12 games.